roddyyaga/ppx_rapper/README.md

 # ppx_rapper
 An extension that allows named parameters in SQL with types inferred, and syntax checking of SQL as a preprocessing step.
 Like [ppx_mysql](https://github.com/issuu/ppx_mysql) but using Caqti/PostgreSQL/Lwt.
-The name comes the idea of [Dapper](https://github.com/StackExchange/Dapper) but with Records.
+The name comes from the idea of [Dapper](https://github.com/StackExchange/Dapper) but with Records.

 ## Installation